UVA-DSI/Open-Data-Lab/education/Spark 19Sp DS 6003-001/README.md

 ### Spark is a popular tool for managing data at scale

 ## Outline
-* Jan 16: Setting up your spark environment and storing data
+* Jan 16: Setting up your spark environment and storing data and Exercise Description (Exercise released)
 * Jan 23: Understanding Data Frames (they are different from Python/R)
-* Jan 28: ML pipelining in Spark and Exercise Description (Exercise released) - Visualization if time
+* Jan 28: ML pipelining in Spark - Visualization if time
 * Jan 30: Workshop Day - short presentations and group work (Exercise due)

+## Assessed Assignments
+There is one assignment for this series.
+It is a practical implementation of the techniques learned in class.
+The assignment is due on Jan 30 at 0900 (aka 9am).
+Submission details are [here](https://github.com/UVA-DSI/Open-Data-Lab/blob/master/education/Spark%2019Sp%20DS%206003-001/exercise_submissions/README.md).